ifgovh/ifgovh.github.io/_job/job-1.md

 - Chen, Guozhang, and Pulin Gong. "[Computing by modulating spontaneous cortical activity patterns as a mechanism of active visual processing.](https://www.nature.com/articles/s41467-019-12918-8)" Nature communications 10.1 (2019): 4915.

-In addition, this PhD student will engage in the development of brain-inspired architectures and algorithms for AI, as well as for highly energy-efficient neuromorphic hardware.
+In addition, depending on the interest, PhD students will engage in the development of brain-inspired architectures and algorithms for AI, as well as for highly energy-efficient neuromorphic hardware.

-# Qualifications:
+# Qualifications

+- A strong motivation for understanding "how the brain works".
 - A strong background in computer science, computational neuroscience, physics, or related fields.
 - Proficient skills in mathematics/theory and programming.
 - An excellent academic record, demonstrated research potential.
-- A strong motivation for understanding "how the brain works".

-# Application Process:
+- Intermediate to advanced English reading, communicating and writing skills.

+# How to Apply

 Interested candidates should submit the following:
 - A detailed CV.
+- A brief personal statement (explaining your movtivation and plan).
 - Academic transcripts.
 - Names of referees.
 - Links to thesis, publications, and any other relevant documents.